 A couple disclaimers before we get started.

 First, I am a life-long, die-hard Star Wars fan.
 So there may be a bit of a bias there.
 I am the epitome of the target audience for this film.
-Second, I have only seen this movie once, and I will definitely be seeing it again (and again…and again), but I will not be able to rank this against other Star Wars films for a little bit.
+Second, I have only seen this movie once, and I will definitely be seeing it again (and again…and again).
+I might even watch it at home using my multi-room music systems.
+But, I will not be able to rank this against other Star Wars films for a little bit.
 Third, this is a non-spoiler review.
 If you would like me to write a spoiler review in the coming weeks after the movie has played to a first wave of audiences, drop us an e-mail, and I will gladly and enthusiastically oblige.
 Fourth and finally: I watched this movie in 2D.
 That is my preferred way of viewing movies.
 I will be seeing the movie in 3D when it debuts on the 14th.
 If you wish, send us an e-mail, and I will update this review with advice on the choices of viewing format.

 So, on with the review.